CodenameCrew/.github/profile/README.md

 Our team aims to optimize the original experience of FNF while also supporting its community with providing the necessary modification methods enclosed in a single engine program.

 ## Background
-This group and its project were originally founded by [Yoshman29](https://github.com/YoshiCrafter29) and it was supposed to be a continuation of the older FNF Engine [Yoshi Engine](https://github.com/CodenameCrew/YoshiCrafterEngine), although after a while Yosh chose to abandon the modding community and focus on other matters, leaving the project's future to us.
+This group and Codename Engine itself were initially founded and created by [Yoshman29](https://github.com/YoshiCrafter29) as a spiritual successor the founder's previous engine, [Yoshi Engine](https://github.com/CodenameCrew/YoshiCrafterEngine).
+After some time spent working on the project, however, Yosh chose to step down from contributing to the engine and group, moving on from the FNF Modding Community to pursue other things and leaving the project in our care.

 ## Documentation / Source
 Everything about this project is open source and documented in our [website](https://codename-engine.com/) and also on GitHub, where [Codename Engine's source](https://github.com/CodenameCrew/CodenameEngine) also is.<br>